 4) Better Apps Available: Your app must constantly compete with other apps that can perform similar tasks and create similar value.
 That’s not to mean that the website version be ignored, for you should acquire curated links and place them in your website so that it maintains a healthy SEO.
 To further enhance the SEO, you could reach out to SERPninja guest posting service to acquire some good guest posts or could also talk to the SEO experts over at spamzilla.io.
 Make sure on how you can optimize the SEO, better contact SEO company like hotel SEO services for accurate help.

-5) App Experience Completed: Many apps, especially in the gaming category, have a finite shelf life.
+5) App Experience Completed: Many apps and online apps like laudee, especially in the online gaming category, have a finite shelf life.
 When you finish every level of a game, or when an app performs a function that is no longer relevant to the user, the app is uninstalled.

 6) Phone Space Constraints: Many uninstalls occur because people need to free up memory for other content on their phones.
 This is a particularly major cause of uninstalls in the developing world, where device price points and phone memories tend to be much smaller.

 Certainly Google is very clear that app quality will have positive impact on store rankings.
 From the Android Developer Blog:

 A better app can go a very long way: a higher quality app will translate to higher user ratings, generally better rankings, more downloads, and higher retention (longer install periods).
 High-quality apps also have a much higher likelihood of getting some unanticipated positive publicity such as being featured in Android Market or social media buzz.

 But it’s important to note that the impact of app uninstalls on ranking is likely related to WHEN they occur in the customer life cycle, meaning that an uninstall that occurs soon after a first launch will weigh more heavily than an uninstall that occurs after many weeks or months.